Louisiana Offshore Oil Port stops offloading tankers due to storm

-LOOP spokeswoman Barb Hestermann said sea conditions were getting rougher at the port’s offloading site about 20 miles south of the Louisiana coast.
+LOOP spokeswoman Barb Hestermann said sea conditions were getting rougher at the port’s offloading site about 20 miles (32 km) south of the Louisiana coast.

 The LOOP continues to make deliveries to refineries from crude oil stored in underground caverns, which have a total capacity of 67 million barrels.